Versus the competiton:

 I drove a four-cylinder Accord SE sedan.
 The SE trim level is new, slotting between the lower-end LX and LX-P and the higher-end EX and EX-L. A V-6 engine is available on both EX versions.
 There’s also an Accord coupe and an Accord Crosstour wagon; the Crosstour is covered separately on Cars.com.
 See them stacked up here, or click here to compare the 2011 Accord to the 2010 model.

-Typical of a car that’s four years into its current generation, the Accord received a few visual updates for 2011: a new grille and narrower front air dam, a couple more creases across the front bumper and new taillight reflectors that span the center of the trunk.
+Typical of a car that’s four years into its current generation, the Accord received a few visual updates for 2011: a new grille and narrower front air dam, a couple more creases across the front bumper and new taillight reflectors that p the center of the trunk.
 I’ve never been bullish on the current Accord’s face — it seems emotionless, even a bit robotic.
 The changes don’t improve that, and the trunk reflectors add clutter to what was once a clean design.
 Still, Honda says the car is now a bit more aerodynamic, which helps contribute to a modest increase in its gas mileage.

 Sixteen-inch steel wheels and plastic covers come with the LX sedan, with 16- or 17-inch alloy wheels on all other trims.
 Six-cylinder models add dual exhaust pipes and fog lights — the latter to good effect, as the front bumpers on four-cylinder models have an oddly sculpted blank space where the lights would otherwise go.
 The Accord coupe loses about four inches’ length versus the sedan; with slimmer headlights and a reworked tail, it looks somewhat different from the sedan.
 It’s also the only Accord to offer factory 18s, which go on V-6 EX-L models.